jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was ever-more bureaucrats running interference drills.
-Since 1970, the valuable administration of clinics and hospitals was taken over by the government and corporate middlemen.
+Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These "eight different bosses" people created ever-more paperwork to put themselves in between doctors and their patients.

 Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more bureaucratic positions.
 That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

-Using digital technology to its full potential would put many micro-managing middlemen out of a job.
+If our society did use digital technology to its full potential, it would put many micro-managing middlemen out of a job.

 ![Health-Care Bureaucrats](https://techvolution.io/content/images/2020/04/healthcare-bureaucrats.png)